Challenges winners overview

 High-temperature carbon-fiber 3D printing challenge

-The High-Temperature Carbon-Fiber 3D Printing Challenge invites entrepreneurs, startups, scaleups, students to submit a design that makes use of a newly developed, cutting-edge carbon-fiber material.
+The High-Temperature Carbon-Fiber 3D Printing Challenge invited entrepreneurs, startups, scaleups, students to submit a design that makes use of a newly developed, cutting-edge carbon-fiber material.

-The submission can be a stand-alone product or a component of a larger design.
-Successful submissions will need to show how the design uses the strength and high-temperature abilities of KyronMAX® carbon-fiber filament combined with the versatility and economics of 3D printing.
-This combination offers the opportunity for:
+The submission could be a stand-alone product or a component of a larger design.
+Successful submissions needed to show how the design uses the strength and high-temperature abilities of KyronMAX® carbon-fiber filament combined with the versatility and economics of 3D printing.

 The new carbon-fiber composite filament is being developed for Fused Filament Fabrication (FFF) 3D printing.
 With the addition of this product, MCG Advanced Materials Division aims to demonstrate the potential of directly 3D printing carbon-fiber composite parts, while still benefiting from the properties of the high-strength material.